amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 # Customizing the Video On Demand on AWS workflow to use dynamic rules

+## Introduction

+If you prefer, skip this introduction and [jump to the start of the step-by-step instuctions.](#Deploy-the-Lab-Toolkit)

 The Video on Demand on AWS solution leverages AWS Step Functions, which breaks the workflow into individual steps, making it easier to customize or extend the architecture for your specific video-on-demand needs.
 For example, you can modify or replace the encoding steps to produce different content sets.
 You can also add steps to extend support for more complex workflows, including, for example, image processing for poster artwork or additional custom data to the metadata file that will then be stored in Amazon DynamoDB.

 In this module, you will customize the VOD solution to use user-defined rules to automatically select which MediaConvert template will be used as the encoding settings for a specific input.
 This change will enable end users who may have access to MediaConvert and the solution S3 bucket, but not the internals of the solution, to develop new video processing workflows without modifying the underlying code for the solution.

 The Video on Demand solution already implements some hard-coded rules that we will replace with dynamic rules.
 The existing rules checks the Mediainfo analysis results of the input video and decides on a job template that will avoid producing  _up-converted_ video outputs -  that is videos with a higher resolution than the input video.

+## Changes to the Video on Demand solution end-user workflow

 When this module is complete the end user experience for using the Video on Demand on AWS solutions will be as follows: